Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people-English.md

       <li><a href = "https://www.mindmate-app.com/">MindMate:</a></li>
       <p>
          <i>
-            The MindMate app offers you a daily activities plan that is helping you to keep your mind and body fit.
-Work out, discover delicious and healthy recipes, play games to keep your grey matter engaged and learn in videos and articles about what you can do to stay healthy while you're getting older.
+<p>The MindMate app offers you a daily activities plan that is helping you to keep your mind and body fit.
+   <p>Work out, discover delicious and healthy recipes, play games to keep your grey matter engaged and learn in videos and articles about what you can do to stay healthy while you're getting older.
       <p>
       <p>Based on world-leading science, the MindMate app helps stimulate the brain with fun & interactive games.
-The games are designed to challenge the four core cognitive areas: problem-solving, speed, memory, and attention.
+      <p>The games are designed to challenge the four core cognitive areas: problem-solving, speed, memory, and attention.
 Great for individuals who make healthy aging a priority, anyone living with memory problems like Alzheimer's or Dementia, and those with a family history of cognitive decline.<p>
       <p>Stay physically fit with daily workout routines, nutrition advice, and healthy recipes.
 Let us personalize a routine for your fitness level and help guide you towards a healthier you.
 Keep track of your progress and goals in the MindMate app.<p>
       <p>Eating the right things can make a real difference in your life.
 We tell you all the things you need to know about eating healthier and show you how to prepare those delicious meals.</i>
 <br>
-<p><br> ***Works on Apple/IOS/iPhone and Desktop/PC.***</b>
+<p><br> <b>***Works on Apple/IOS/iPhone and Desktop/PC.***</b>
 <br>
 <p><br> <img src="https://startacus.net/uploads/image/mindmate%20app%20screen-min.png" alt="Primer imagen muestra de la aplicacion" style="width: 600px;"> <img src="https://www.feneticwellbeing.com/media/wysiwyg/blog/Screen-Shot-2017-07-21-at-17.15.54.png" alt="Segunda imagen muestra de la aplicacion" style="width: 600px;"> <img src="https://bridgingapps.org/wp-content/uploads/2021/11/MindMate2.png" alt="Tercera imagen muestra de la aplicacion" style="width: 600px;">
       <p>More details in their official website: https://www.mindmate-app.com/ </p>